-This vanilla fudge recipe is smooth and creamy.
+Vanilla fudge is smooth and creamy and so delicious.
 It's packed full of specks of vanilla bean too!
-It’s so simple to make and finishes with marshmallow creme aka fluff!
+This vanilla fudge recipe is so simple to make, and it's fudge made with marshmallow creme, aka marshmallow fluff!

 This is probably weird, but I like how this fudge looks when I cut it.
 I like the lines that form.
 Because the fudge is soft, you'll get the pleasure of these lines every single time.